Biden says he’s not relying on Obama as ‘crutch’ in 2020 bid

 During the first presidential debate, California Sen. Kamala Harris slammed Biden’s remarks and highlighted in personal terms his previous opposition to busing.
 She and New Jersey Sen. Cory Booker, who also criticized Biden’s segregationist comment, will share the stage with the former vice president at next week’s Democratic debate and could revive their line of attack.

-The Rev. Jesse Jackson who, like Biden, ran for president in 1988, said Wednesday that the former vice president has “some obligation” to address his past actions, including his work on the 1994 crime bill.
-That legislation has been blamed for the mass incarceration of racial minorities over the past two decades.
+“His police department was stopping and frisking people, mostly African American men,” Biden said.

-Biden acknowledged he and Jackson “disagree a little bit” on the law.
-Biden said that when the legislation was passed, “we had a gigantic epidemic in America of violence, particularly in African American communities.”
+Biden defended the crime bill as needed at the time and noted that it was supported by mayors and black leaders.

-He blamed the Republican takeover of Congress during the 1990s for blocking reforms to the law.
+“We had a gigantic epidemic in America of violence, particularly in African American communities,” he said, blaming the Republican takeover of Congress during the 1990s for blocking later reforms to the law.

 “We have now a systemic problem in too many African Americans in jail right now,” Biden said.
 “So I think we should shift the whole focus from what we’re doing in terms of incarceration to rehabilitation.”